iar1000/voronoiagram/README.md

 The main datastructures of Fortune's algorithm are:

-1. `Beachline` - keeps track and enables access to the beach-line
+1. `Beachline` - keeps track and enables access to the beach-line.
+Implemented as doubly linked list (sub-optimal)
-2. `EventQueue` - priority queue for events
+2. `EventQueue` - priority queue for getting next event (priority queue)

 The main functionalities are:

-1. insert and delete `PointEvent` and `CircleEvent` to `EventQueue`
+1. insert and delete `PointEvent` and `CircleEvent` to `EventQueue`, O(log n)
-2. add and delete arc to `BeachLine`
+2. add, delete and find arcs in `BeachLine`, O(n)
-3. Check for new `CircleEvent`
+3. Check for new `CircleEvent`, O(1)
-4. Add vertices and edges to `VoronoiDiagram`
+4. Add vertices and edges to `VoronoiDiagram`, O(1)

 ### Testing

-The testing environment will be setup in python to help modular development.
-This also means that the development of the C++ backend goes hand-in-hand with the developement of the `pybind` connector.
+Testing is done as Unit tests on the C++ level and Integration tests on the Python level.
+Running `make cpp` or `make shared`, which is compiling the project as pure cpp file or shared library, is automatically running the testcases.

 ## API Description